pmem/llpl/README.md

    ```

 ## CONTRIBUTING ##
 Thanks for your interest!
-Right now, architectural changes are still happening in the
-project.
-This makes it difficult to contribute code and difficult to effectively process pull
-requests.
-We expect these changes to settle out around March of this year and we look forward to
-code contributions once this happens.
-We will update this README then.
+Please see the CONTRIBUTING.md document for information on how to contribute.

-In the meantime, we would love to hear your comments and suggestions via https://github.com/pmem/llpl/issues.
+We would love to hear your comments and suggestions via https://github.com/pmem/llpl/issues.

 ## Contacts ##
 For more information on this library, contact Olasoji Denloye (olasoji.denloye@intel.com) or Steve Dohrmann